 \subsection{Form Factors}

-Having discussed about the physical observables, we now move onto the discussion of the relevant form factors, whose information is going to play a pivotal role in our entire analysis.
+Having discussed the physical observables, we now proceed to the discussion of the relevant form factors, whose information will play a pivotal role in our entire analysis.
 Feynman diagrams of the relevant decay channels are already shown in Figs.\ref{fig:charged current feynman diagram BcDStar} and \ref{fig:FCNC feynman diagram BcDStar}.
-Depending on whether the final state meson is pseudoscalar or vector, the transition matrix elements of each of the decay channels can be parametrized in terms of certain form factors.
-But before that it would be more convenient to first present the decay kinematics along-with all the momenta and other relevant terms.
+Depending on whether the final state meson is pseudoscalar or vector, the transition matrix elements of each decay channel can be parametrized in terms of certain form factors.
+But before that, it would be more convenient to first present the decay kinematics along with all the momenta and other relevant terms.